 The beginning of a breastfeeding journey for a new mum can be uncomfortable and slightly painful.
 Pain is your body’s way of telling you that something isn’t quite right.
 Common causes of pain during breastfeeding are:⠀

-- Excessively sensitive nipples … some mothers do have them and this tends to reduce over weeks say 3-4weeks so do worry.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Some mothers do have really sensitive nipples in the early stages if pregnancy.
+However, this tends to reduce over weeks say 3-4weeks, so do worry.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- Medication: Labetalol, a drug used to treat pre eclampsia (high blood pressure in pregnancy) also causes painful spasm of the blood vessels around the nipple.
+Labetalol, a drug used to treat pre eclampsia (high blood pressure in pregnancy) also causes painful spasm of the blood vessels around the nipple.

 Pain during breastfeeding isn’t necessarily normal and mothers shouldn’t feel compelled to bear it.
 Listen to your body.
 There are solutions available